principekiss/onions.watch/README.md

 </br>

-This project is a copy of [dark.fail](https://dark.fail) and aims to provide a codebase to allow anyone to create their own website that assess the uptime of popular [onion services](https://community.torproject.org/onion-services/). <b><i>I solemnly swear that i am up to no dark.</i></b>
+This project is a copy of [dark.fail](https://dark.fail) and aims to provide a codebase to allow anyone to create their own website that assess the uptime of popular [onion services](https://community.torproject.org/onion-services/).
 </p>